jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

     (1 - 2i)i &= i - 2i^2 = 2 + i.
 \end{align*} $$

-So after four multiplications we are back to the original complex number. {numref}`complex-rotation-figure` shows these complex numbers plotted on the complex plane.
+So after mulitplying $2 + i$ by $i$ four times we are back to where we started. {numref}`complex-rotation-figure` shows these complex numbers plotted on the complex plane.
 Note how they have been rotated by $90^\circ$ each time.

 ```{figure} ../_images/10_Complex_rotation.svg
 :width: 300